trashsock/hand-gesture-recognition/README.md

 # hand-gesture-recognition
-A project for my PROG2051 Artificial Intelligence course at NTNU to classify and recognise 2000 different hand gestures using AI, ML and image processing.
+A project for my PROG2051 Artificial Intelligence course at NTNU to classify and recognise over 2000 different hand gestures using AI, ML and image processing.